-Describe how potable water will be treated, stored and tested in accordance with the microbiological, physical and chemical standards stipulated in Australian Drinking Water Guidelines Paper 6, National Water Quality Management Strategy (Commonwealth of Australia 2011).
+Describe how potable water will be treated, stored and tested in accordance with the microbiological, physical and chemical standards stipulated in Australian Drinking Water Guidelines Paper 6, National Water Quality Management Strategy (Commonwealth of Australia 2011 as revised December 2013).
 Include the establishment and adoption of an appropriate risk framework to ensure a safe potable water supply.